syncfusion-content/windowsforms-docs/WindowsForms/SplitContainerAdv/Overview.md

 * **States** - Provides option to collapse and expand the child panels.

-* **Nested Layout** - Supports to add another SplitterContainerAdv as child control and also any child controls.
+* **Nested Layout**: Provides option to add SplitContainerAdv control into another SplitContainerAdv Control.
+It can be deployed as a Generic Control Container with maximum flexibility.

 * **Visual Style** - Provides rich set of visual styles to customize the look and feel.